ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 Consider the following limitations before you reserve capacity and provision reserved bare metal server instances:

-* Reserved bare metal server instances can use only SAN-backed storage (balanced, memory, compute).
 * You can't upgrade or downgrade your instances.
-* Reserved capacity cannot be canceled; however, you can reclaim bare metal server instances in that capacity.
+* Your reserved capacity contract can't be canceled.

 ## Notifications